liujennifer/dma_device_driver/README.md

 -device ioh3420,id=root_port,bus=pcie.0,addr=7.0 \
 -device pcie-testdev,bus=root_port,id=testdev
 ```
-You may need to enable the IOMMU in the guest:
-- Navigate to /etc/default/grub and edit it so:
+- You may need to enable the IOMMU in the guest.
+Navigate to /etc/default/grub and edit it so:
 ```shell
 GRUB_CMDLINE_LINUX_DEFAULT="intel_iommu=on"
 ```